Faculty Executive Director, Center for High-Performance Computing

 Vashishta is a fellow of the American Physical Society and a devoted educator, mentoring students from underrepresented groups through an annual computational science workshop he organizes for undergraduates.

-Director, Center for High-Performance Computing and Communications
+Director, Center for High-Performance Computing

 Dougherty began her programming career in the software industry developing government applications.
 She joined USC in 1991 as a lead systems administrator in the university’s financial computing department.
 In 1995, she joined the university’s central IT unit, serving first as a general systems administrator and later as the lead Solaris operating system administrator.
 From 2001 to 2003, she managed the ITS operating systems support group, a unit responsible for the university’s general academic support systems, as well as the centrally managed student computer labs.
-In 2004, she became a manager in the HPCC group and has served as the director of HPCC since 2007.
+In 2004, she became a manager in the HPC group and has served as the director of HPC since 2007.